Skip to Main Content

 Morning:

-We'll take a ride by motor coach to The Mount - the home of the noted American author, Edith Wharton.
-A docent will give us a guided tour.
-The Mount chronicles Wharton’s life and her remarkable achievements and legacy.
-Edith Wharton was the author of The Age of Innocence, Ethan Frome, and The House of Mirth.
-She was the first woman awarded the Pulitzer Prize for Fiction and a full membership in the American Academy of Arts and Letters.
-We then head to Tanglewood, one of the homes of the Boston Symphony Orchestra, which was built in the late 1930s.
+We will depart the hotel by motor coach for a morning of discovery at The Mount, the former home of renowned American author Edith Wharton.
+A docent will guide us through the house, showcasing Wharton’s life, remarkable achievements, and lasting legacy.
+Edith Wharton, author of The Age of Innocence, Ethan Frome, and The House of Mirth, was the first woman to receive the Pulitzer Prize for Fiction and to be granted full membership in the American Academy of Arts and Letters.
+After the guided exploration you will have time to wander through the museum on your own.
+We will then venture to Tanglewood, one of the homes of the Boston Symphony Orchestra, which was built in the late 1930s.
 It is located in the Berkshires of western Massachusetts and hosts an annual music series showcasing major talents.
 We will examine its history in a presentation by a BSO administrator.

 Lunch: